 SMA is caused by a mutation in a gene called survival motor neuron 1, or SMN1.
 The mutation leads to little or no SMN protein being produced from this gene.
 SMN is an essential protein that maintains the health of motor neurons, nerve cells that control the activity of muscles.

 Humans have a second gene called SMN2 that is closely related to SMN1.
-This gene is also able to produce some SMN protein, but most of the SMN protein produced from this gene is unstable and quickly degraded.
+This gene is also able to produce some SMN protein, but most of the SMN protein produced from SMN2 is unstable and quickly degraded.

-Branaplam is designed to increase the amount of functional SMN protein produced from the SMN2 gene.
-It was first discovered by Novartis after about 1.4 million compounds that could increase the production of SMN protein were tested in the laboratory.
-After identifying branaplam, researchers tested it in mouse models of SMA and found that it increases amounts of SMN protein, leading to improvements in body weight and survival of the animals.
-More information about the discovery of the compound is available in a study published in 2018.
+Branaplam was designed to increase the amount of functional SMN protein produced from the SMN2 gene.
+It was first discovered by Novartis after testing compounds that could increase SMN protein production in the laboratory.
+Researchers then tested it in mouse models of SMA, and found that amounts of SMN protein rose, leading to improvements in the animals’ body weight and survival.
+This work supported studies in patients.

 Branaplam in clinical trials

-A Phase 1/2 study (NCT02268552) was initiated to evaluate the safety, tolerability, pharmacokinetics (movement in the body), pharmacodynamics (effect on the body), and efficacy of branaplam after 13 weeks of treatment in babies with SMA type 1 up to 182 days old.
-The trial also aimed to determine the maximum tolerated dose and optimal dosing regimen of the treatment.
+A Phase 1/2 study (NCT02268552) opened in 2015 to evaluate the safety, tolerability, pharmacokinetics (movement in the body), pharmacodynamics (effect on the body), and early efficacy of branaplam after 13 weeks of treatment (at varying doses) in babies with SMA type 1 up to 6 months old.
+The trial, taking place in Europe, also aimed to determine the maximum tolerated dose and an optimal dosing regimen for the treatment.

-In May 2016, Novartis had to pause enrollment for this trial because animal studies conducted while the human trial was underway showed unexpected injuries to the peripheral nerves, spinal cord, testes, and blood vessels in the kidney.
+In May 2016, Novartis had to pause trial enrollment because animal studies conducted while the human trial was underway showed unexpected injuries to the peripheral nerves, spinal cord, testes, and blood vessels in the kidney.

-On Sept.
-20, 2017, Novartis released an update announcing resumption of enrollment for the trial in Europe, where different doses of branaplam are being tested.
+Novartis announced a resumption of trial enrollment in September 2017.
 The company also modified the trial design, giving participants a choice of a weekly oral treatment or delivery through a feeding tube.

 SMA News Today is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.